Aldori15/azerothcore-eluna-accountwide/README.md

 ### Currency
 This script will allow currencies to be synced across all characters on your account.
 For example, if you have 100 Badge of Justice, all of your characters will have 100.
 If you spend 30, then all of your characters will now have 70.
 This data will be stored in a new `accountwide_currency` table.

-The "currencyItemIDs" table on Line 19 of the script indicates which currencies are shared.
-These are the  IDs pulled from `CurrencyTypes.dbc`.
-Feel free to add/remove any to tailor to your server if needed.

 ### Money
 Gone are the days where you need to balance different amounts of gold on each of your characters.